 Cradle cap is not spread from person to person (contagious).
 It is also not caused by poor hygiene.
 It is not an allergy, and it is not dangerous.

-Cradle cap is harmless and often lasts a few months.
+Cradle cap often lasts a few months.
 In some children, the condition can last until age 2 or 3.

 Parents may notice the following:

 - Thick, crusty, yellow or brown scales on your child's scalp

 - Scales may also be found on the eyelids, ear, around the nose

 - Older infant scratching affected areas, which may lead to infection (redness, bleeding, or crusting)

 The health care provider can often diagnose cradle cap by looking at your baby's scalp.

 Antibiotics will be prescribed if your baby's scalp has an infection.